day8/re-frame/README.md

 ### How Flow Happens In Reagent

-To implement FRP, Reagent provides a `ratom` and a `reaction`. re-frame uses both of these building blocks, so let's now make sure we understand them before going further.
+To implement FRP, Reagent provides a `ratom` and a `reaction`. re-frame uses both of these building blocks, so let's now make sure we understand them.

 `ratoms` behave just like normal ClojureScript atoms.
 You can `swap!` and `reset!` them, `watch` them, etc.

 From a ClojureScript perspective, the purpose of an atom is to hold mutable data.
-From a re-frame perspective, we'll tweak that paradigm ever so slightly and **view a `ratom` as being a value that changes over time.**  Seems like a subtle distinction, I know, but because of it, re-frame sees a `ratom` as a Signal.
+From a re-frame perspective, we'll tweak that paradigm ever so slightly and **view a `ratom` as having a value that changes over time.**  Seems like a subtle distinction, I know, but because of it, re-frame sees a `ratom` as a Signal.
 [Pause and read this](http://elm-lang.org/learn/What-is-FRP.elm).